The Rocky Horror Picture Show: Plot

-The film begins with a pair of floating disembodied lips welcoming the audience to a science fiction double feature.
+The film begins with a pair of floating disembodied lips welcoming the audience to a science fiction double feature ("Science Fiction/Double Feature").
 Throughout the film, a criminologist from an unspecified point in the future narrates and provides commentary on the events.

-Following the wedding of their friends, a naïve young couple, Brad Majors and Janet Weiss, get engaged and decide to celebrate with their high school science teacher Dr. Scott, who taught the class where they first met.
-En route to Scott's house on a dark and rainy night, they get lost with a flat tire.
-Seeking a telephone to call for help, the couple walk to a nearby castle where a party is being held.
+Following the wedding of their friends, a naïve young couple, Brad Majors and Janet Weiss, get engaged and decide to celebrate with their high school science teacher Dr. Scott, who taught the class where they first met ("Dammit Janet").
+En route to Scott's house on a dark and rainy night, they get lost and suffer a flat tyre.
+Seeking a telephone to call for help, the couple walks to a nearby castle ("Over at the Frankenstein Place") where a party is being held.
 They are accepted in by the strangely dressed inhabitants, led by the butler Riff Raff, the maid Magenta, and a groupie named Columbia, who dance to "The Time Warp".
-Despite feeling apprehensive, they stay to meet the owner of the castle, Dr. Frank-N-Furter.
-He invites them to stay for the night.
+Dr. Frank-N-Furter, a transvestite mad scientist, introduces himself and invites them to stay for the night ("Sweet Transvestite").

-With the help of Riff Raff, Frank brings to life a tall, muscular, handsome blond man named Rocky.
-As Frank vows he can improve Rocky into an ideal man in a week, a delivery boy named Eddie (half of whose brain Frank had used in the creation of Rocky) breaks out of a deep freeze riding a motorcycle.
+With the help of Riff Raff, Frank brings to life a tall, muscular, handsome blond man named Rocky ("The Sword of Damocles").
+As Frank vows he can improve Rocky into an ideal man in a week ("I Can Make You a Man"), Eddie, a motorcyclist with a bandaged head, breaks out of a deep freeze ("Hot Patootie – Bless My Soul").
 Frank kills Eddie with an ice axe, justifying it as a "mercy killing".
-Rocky and Frank depart for the bridal suite.
+Rocky and Frank depart for the bridal suite ("I Can Make You a Man (Reprise)").

-Brad and Janet are shown to separate bedrooms, where each is visited and seduced by Frank.
-Meanwhile, Riff Raff and his sister Magenta torment Rocky.
-Janet, upset and emotional, sees Brad smoking a cigarette in bed with Frank on a video monitor.
-She then discovers Rocky, cowering in his birth tank.
-While tending to his wounds, Janet seduces Rocky as Magenta and Columbia watch from their bedroom monitor.
+Brad and Janet are shown to separate bedrooms, where Frank visits and seduces each one disguised as the other.
+Meanwhile, Riff Raff and Magenta torment Rocky, who flees the suite.
+Janet, having learned of Brad's dalliance with Frank, discovers Rocky cowering in his birth tank.
+While tending to his wounds, Janet seduces Rocky as Magenta and Columbia watch from their bedroom monitor ("Touch-a, Touch-a, Touch-a, Touch Me").